m-tyler/vscode-ibmi-UserSpooledFiles/README.md

 *  Download spooled file to .TXT or PDF
 *  Delete spooled files by user, specific line, specific name, all mathcing filter.
 *  Move a spooled file to another output queue.
+*  Download with line spacing in effect.
 ---

-## TODO:
+## TODOs:
 *  Allow for searches over all spooled files of user.
-*  Download with line spacing in effect.
-*  re-activate hover ability so user text and spooled file counts show again.
-That feature disappeared when I separated this project from a fork of the base Code for i project.
+*  Re-activate hover ability so user text and spooled file counts show again.
+*  Re-write open with ling spacing to account for overprinted lines.
 ---

 ## Commands